minjaslavkovic/Demo-engineers-assignement/README.md

 #### Bonus Challenges
 - **Language Switcher**: Implement a dropdown to switch the display language of Pokémon names.
 Support English, Japanese, Chinese, and French.
-- **Team Formation**: Allow users to select up to six Pokémon to form a team, displaying the team on the page with options to modify it.
+- **Team Formation**: Allow users to select up to six Pokémon to form a team, displaying the team on the page or as a modal with options to modify it.
 - **Persistent Preferences**: Use local storage or any state manager with persistent services to save the user’s language preference and Pokémon team across page reloads.

 ### Evaluation Criteria